Minimum Feedback for Collision-Free Scheduling in Massive Random Access

-Thus, for massive random access, there exists a variable-length feedback code for scheduling $k$ out of $n$ users into $k$ slots with no collision with an average rate above the rate expressed in \eqref{eq:var_rate_upper}.
-This upper bound on the minimum variable-length code rate scales as $\log(e)$ bits per active user and is independent of $n$. \end{thm}
+Thus for massive random access, there exists a variable-length feedback code for scheduling $k$ out of $n$ users into $k$ slots with no collision and an average rate as expressed in \eqref{eq:var_rate_upper}, which scales as $\log(e)$ bits per active user and is independent of $n$. \end{thm}

+\begin{IEEEproof} The main idea is to consider the average output entropy of the greedy encoder over all families of partitions, regardless of whether they satisfy the covering property \eqref{eq:no_err_condition}.
+Then, we separate all families of partitions into two sets: one over families of partitions that satisfy the covering property \eqref{eq:no_err_condition}, and the other over families that do not.
+By accounting for the contribution to the average entropy of the families that do not satisfy \eqref{eq:no_err_condition}, it is possible to bound the average output entropy of the families that do, which in turn allows us to establish the existence of one family of partitions and a corresponding encoder with the required rate and the zero-collision property.